Academic studies about Wikipedia: Obtaining administratorship

 The study suggests that some of the 25% unexplained variability in outcomes may be due to factors that were not measured, such as quality of edits or participation in off-site coordination, such as the (explicitly cited) secret mailing list reported in The Register.
 The paper concludes:

 Subsequent research by another group probed the sensemaking activities of individuals during their contributions to RfA decisions.
 This work establishes that decisions about RfA candidates is based on a shared interpretation of evidence in the wiki and histories of prior interactions.

 Readership

 Several studies have shown that Wikipedia is used by doctors, students, journalists and scientists.
 One study in 2009 found that 70% of junior physicians used Wikipedia weekly to find medical information, and in 26% of their cases.

 At least one study found that British people trust Wikipedia more than the BBC.

+One study found that the number of views of the Italian Wikipedia page about multiple sclerosis increased when stories about multiple sclerosis were prevalent in the news media.

 In education

-Studies have found that Wikipedia is the most commonly used open educational resource in higher education, and is 2000 times more cost effective than printed textbooks.
+Studies have found that Wikipedia is the most commonly used open educational resource in higher education, and is 2,000 times more cost effective than printed textbooks.
 It has been found that using Wikipedia improves writing students' interest in learning, their investment in their work, their learning and personal development, and creates opportunity for local and international collaborations.